codegen-sh/codegen-examples/examples/flask_to_fastapi_migration/README.md

 ## Understanding the Code

 - `run.py` - The migration script
-- `repo-before/` - Sample Flask application to migrate
+- `input_repo/` - Sample Flask application to migrate
-- `guide.md` - Additional notes and explanations

 ## Learn More